kovidgoyal/calibre/src/libprs500/manual/gui.rst

 .. _remove_books:

-|rbi| Remove books
+Remove books
 ~~~~~~~~~~~~~~~~~~~~~
 .. |rbi| image:: images/remove_books.png
-    :align: middle

-The :guilabel:`Remove books` action deletes books permanently, so use it with care.
+|rbi| The :guilabel:`Remove books` action deletes books permanently, so use it with care.
 It is *context sensitive*, i.e. it depends on which :ref:`catalog <catalogs>` you have selected.
 If you have selected the :guilabel:`Library`, books will be removed from the library.
 If you have selected the ebook reader device, the books will be removed from the device.
 To remove only a particular format for a given book use the :ref:`edit_meta_information` action.

 .. _edit_meta_information:

-|emii| Edit meta information
+Edit meta information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. |emii| image:: images/edit_meta_information.png
-    :align: middle

-The :guilabel:`Edit meta information` action has two variations, accessed by the arrow next to the button.
+|emii| The :guilabel:`Edit meta information` action has two variations, accessed by the arrow next to the button.

     1. **Edit metadata individually**: This allows you to edit the metadata of books one-by-one, with the option of fetching metadata, including covers from the internet.
 It also allows you to add/remove particular ebook formats from a book.
 For more detail see :ref:`metadata`.